sattpat/alexa-cookbook/tools/LocalDebugger/nodejs/README.md

 ```

-Be sure to update the `--skillEntryFile` option above to your AWS Lambda handler file.
+Be sure to update the `--skillEntryFile` and `--lambdaHandler` option above to your AWS Lambda handler file.
+If `--portNumber` isn't specfied, a free port will be chosen.
+The port number will be displayed in the console log when the debugger is started.

 To start debugging your skill, from the menu, select `Debug > Start Debugging`.